rotki/rotki/docs/usage_guide.rst

 rotki data directory
 ***********************

 rotki saves user data by default in a different directory per OS.
-For each OS data is stored in the respective standards compliants equivalent directory.
+For each OS data is stored in the respective standards compliant equivalent directory.

 - **Linux**: ``~/.local/share/rotki/data/``
 - **OSX**: ``~/Library/Application Support/rotki/data``